bradfitz/goimports/README.md

 )
 ```

-Current go imports formats and leave it like this:
+Current go imports `-w` option formats and leave it like this:

 ```
 import (